 You can determine if your household is eligible for this program using the chart below:

-If you are eligible, complete an application and submit it to your local application agency, which for Sussex County residents is Family Promise of Sussex County.
+If you are eligible, complete an application and submit it to your local application agency, which for Sussex County residents is either NORWESCAP or Family Promise of Sussex County.
 You can submit your application using one of the following methods:

 - To call for more information on other options, dial 973-579-1180